darkavenger75/mk312lite/README.md

 ## Board assembly Instructions

 - The two transformers, battery connector and polyfuse go to the bottom of the PCB (or the front panel will not fit).
 - Best shorten the spindels of the pots beforehand, if you bought the 20 mm version.
+Also shorten/remove the taps.
-- Nothing special regarding the assembly of the top side.
+- The connectors and LEDs are best soldered with the front panel attached such that they fit neatly into the respective holes.
 - Ensure polarity of your battery pack and charger is correct, or things may get fried.

 ## Firmware